 - Preparing specialist equipment such as steam jets and hot air blowers at depots.

-– Plans that regard to staff being present at strategic places in order to advise and provide information to rail users have been drawn up in times of severe disruption – and to ensure that a full depot of staffing is maintained even when some individuals are not able to get to work.
+- Plans that regard to staff being present at strategic places.
+This is in order to advise and provide information to rail users in times of severe disruption.
+This is to ensure that a full depot of staffing is maintained.
+Even when some individuals are not able to get to work.

-– Round the clock, in times of severe weather, thousands of staff will patrol in order to clear ice and snow from tunnels and junctions.
+- Round the clock, in times of severe weather, thousands of staff will patrol.
+This in order to clear ice and snow from tunnels and junctions.

-– When the Environment Agency sends flood warning, equipment and staff will be sent to areas that are at risk so that mitigation and preventative measure can start.
+- When the Environment Agency sends flood warning, equipment and staff will be sent to areas that are at risk.
+This is so that mitigation and preventative measure can start.

 The Rail Delivery Group is going the extra mile.
 It has pledged to improve the information that passengers attain.
 Constant details will be displayed on social media, mobile applications, online sites, and of course, in stations.
 Another thing that RDG is going to improve is the explaining to passengers about their rights to compensation.